snsa-kscc/one-four-four/content/portfolio/noss-x-tire-calligraphy-pop-up-shop.md

 **About the project:**

-Introducing Tire Calligraphy as a new streetwear brand to the general public and potential new customers in Zagreb, Croatia.
-Joining forces with the best sneaker boutique in Croatia – NOSS (now Approved!).
+Introducing **[Tire Calligraphy](https://tirecalli.com)** as a new streetwear brand to the general public and potential new customers in Zagreb, Croatia.
+Joining forces with the best sneaker boutique in Croatia – NOSS (now **[approved!](https://approved.style/asortiman/muskarci-brandovi-tire-calligraphy/143)**).

 Concept / Project management